Financial Aid

 A student’s COA takes into consideration their permanent address (state of residency), housing plans while in school, and enrollment status (the number of credits enrolled in each semester).
 CWI uses standardized amounts or calculations for each of these items and customizes each student’s COA according to the factors described above. - Student Aid Index (SAI)

-A student’s original Financial Need is determined by subtracting SAI from COA.
+A student’s financial need is determined by subtracting SAI from COA.

 Example:- Cost of Attendance (COA) is $13,900